avinashboy/create-timer/ReadMe.md

 ### <a href="https://avinashboy.github.io/create-timer/">Live Demo</a>

 ### _Note_: It will collect some information from you.
-After pressing the push button it will generate a new file.
-Now you can customize timer or Share your file with others.
+After pressing the push button it will generate a new **file / link**.
+Now you can customize your timer or Share your file with others.

 ## Screenshots: